-Acute compartment syndrome is more common in men under 35 years of age 1.
+Acute compartment syndrome is more common in those under 35 years of age 1.
 It is ten times more common in males and most commonly seen following tibial shaft fractures 2.

-There are five characteristic signs and symptoms for acute compartment syndrome and they generally appear in a stepwise fashion:
+There are five characteristic signs and symptoms (5 Ps) for acute compartment syndrome and they generally appear in a stepwise fashion:

 - patients with acute compartment syndrome often report pain in which the severity is out of proportion to the apparent injury